What is Early Years Pupil Premium?

 The impact of that expenditure on eligible and other pupils

-Our data for July 2021 shows that children in receipt of EYPP made rapid and sustained progress up to exit, despite having some periods of disrupted nursery education.
+Our data for July 2023 shows that children in receipt of EYPP made rapid and sustained progress up to exit, despite having significant levels of delay.
 They made similar levels of progress as non-EYPP children.
 Most EYPP children left at expected levels of development (30-50 months secure) and some exceeding (40-60 months emerging and within).
 See below for more detail:

 When is the next strategy review due?